victorigualada/lovelace-solar-card/README.md

 Notes:

 - The left panel requires both production and current consumption entities.
-- The Today section shows derived yield and grid consumption metrics automatically, and the totals grid flows onto additional rows after four items.
+- The Today section shows derived yield and grid consumption metrics automatically when enabled.
+You can disable it with `show_today_metrics: false` to display up to 8 custom totals metrics.
 - Custom totals metrics accept any label (spaces allowed) and the order you set in the editor is preserved in the card.
 - If `trend_graph_entities` is set, the card renders one Tile per entity with the Tile "trend-graph" feature between the devices row and the Energy Sankey.
 - The devices row uses Energy preferences → “Individual devices” and will show devices currently consuming power based on associated power sensors.